Back to home

 Analyze with AI tools

 Generate summaries to evaluate content quickly before deep coding.
-Use AI Chat to ask targeted questions across the transcript, such as 'What concerns did the participant express about the intervention?'
-Identify themes, contradictions, and patterns faster than manual review.
-Use the search function to track specific concepts across your entire corpus of interviews.
+Use AI Chat to ask targeted questions across the transcript, like 'What concerns did the participant express about the intervention?'
+Spot themes, contradictions, and patterns faster than manual review.
+Use search to track specific concepts across your entire corpus of interviews.

 04